By Jamel Smith

 “It was just an unreal moment for me,” Staples said of the performance.

 Aside from the weightiness of the moment, Staples sang with her idol.
 Mahalia Jackson famously uttered the words, “Tell them about the dream, Martin!” to Dr. King moments before his “I Have A Dream” speech.

 Summer of Soul is a never-ending well of moments like the one above.
 They are kismet.
 They are electric.
 They are spiritual.
 Musically, they are expansive.
 There is literally something for everyone watching: blues, rock-n-roll, gospel, Motown, R&B and soul, Afro Latin jazz, and comedy.
 The concentration of talent is so overwhelming that one can’t help but wonder how this footage is just now being seen.

 Such an extent of “Black erasure” over the past 50 years has even gaslighted those who were in attendance.
 Some of the film’s most touching moments are when Questlove interviews individuals who were in the sea of people during the festival.
 Musa Jackson was one of them.
 He was four years old when he attended the Harlem Cultural Festival and yet all of his senses still remember those summer days at Mount Morris Park.
 He remembers smelling “Afro Sheen and fried chicken” in the air; he recalls seeing the “most beautiful Black women” in the sea of people around him; he recollects hearing the pop-soul sounds of The 5th Dimension playing on stage.
 Even with remembering, Jackson is in tearful awe seeing the footage back.

 “You put memories away and sometimes you don’t even know if they’re real,” said Jackson to Questlove.
 “I knew I was not crazy, brother.
 But now I know I’m not.”

-Questlove’s debut film, Summer of Soul (…Or When The Revolution Could Not Be Televised) will be released both theatrically and on Hulu on July 2.
+Summer of Soul (…Or When The Revolution Could Not Be Televised) is available to watch on Hulu.